-One of the most common mistakes I hear techs make is confusing Zero ohms with infinite ohms.
-The fuse above is showing near zero Ohms which means a good electrical path with very little resistance.
+One of the most common mistakes I hear techs make is confusing zero ohms with infinite ohms.
+The fuse above is showing near-zero ohms, which indicates a good electrical path with very little resistance.

 If there is no path, the circuit has infinite ohms.
-This would be shown as Open or OL or something similar.
+That would show up as Open, OL, or something similar.

-Often when I ask what ohm reading a tech is getting they will say “none”… None could easily mean zero or infinite so it's important to clarify.
+When I ask what ohm reading a technician is getting, they will often say “none.”
+None could easily mean zero or infinite, so it's important to clarify.